1080p

 TV standards through 1080p.
 The red-tinted image shows 576i or 576p resolution.
 The blue-tinted image shows 720p resolution, an HDTV level of resolution.
 The full-color image shows 1080 resolution.

 1080p (1920 × 1080 progressively displayed pixels; also known as Full HD or FHD, and BT.709) is a set of HDTV high-definition video modes characterized by 1,920 pixels displayed across the screen horizontally and 1,080 pixels down the screen vertically; the p stands for progressive scan, i.e. non-interlaced.
 The term usually assumes a widescreen aspect ratio of 16:9, implying a resolution of 2.1 megapixels.
 It is often marketed as Full HD or FHD, to contrast 1080p with 720p resolution screens.
 Although 1080p is sometimes referred to as 2K resolution (meaning having a horizontal resolution of approximately 2,000 pixels), other sources differentiate between 1080p and (true) 2K resolution.

 1080p video signals are supported by ATSC standards in the United States and DVB standards in Europe.
 Applications of the 1080p standard include television broadcasts, Blu-ray Discs, smartphones, Internet content such as YouTube videos and Netflix TV shows and movies, consumer-grade televisions and projectors, computer monitors and video game consoles.
-Small camcorders, smartphones and digital cameras can capture still and moving images in 1080p (sometimes 4K, or even 8K) resolution.
+Small camcorders, smartphones and digital cameras can capture still and moving images in 1080p resolution.